 Custom Loot Filter for Animate Weapon

 Normal rarity weapons we might want to animate will be hidden by default for most loot filters.
-I'd strongly recommend a custom filter because the pace of play is much better when you animate weapons off the ground instead of trying to generate all of them yourself with Bladefall.
+I'd strongly recommend a custom filter because the pace of play is much better when you animate weapons off the ground instead of trying to generate all weapons yourself with Bladefall.